IskraLlupa25/FlowerApp/README.md

 * Login/sign up Screen
    * Allows the user to login if they have an account.
 The user can create an account.
 * Marketplace Screen
-   * Shows the user a snapshot of all the the items listed.
+   * Shows the user a snapshot of all the items listed.
 The price of the items is included and also a picture.
 * List an item Screen
    * Lets the user list items they would like to sell.
 The user can add a title, photo, shipping information and description of the item.
 * Users Active Listings Screen